coniks-sys/coniks-go/README.md

 users automatically, and prevents malicious/compromised servers from hijacking secure communications without getting caught.

+This repository provides a [Golang](https://golang.org) implementation of the CONIKS system.
+The implementation consists of a library, described in the following section, and a standalone CONIKS-server and -client using this library.

 ## Golang Library

 The packages in this library implement the various components of the CONIKS